Reyvennn/Project/README.md

 5. [Contact](#contact)

 # <a name="about-me"></a>About Me
 Hello, Salut!
 My name is Alfandy Setiawan and i'm currently 5th Semester of Computer Science major in Bina Nusantara University.
-I'm focusing on Web Developer and Mobile Application studies and trying to reach a new skill limit for my future career.
+I'm focusing on Web Developer and Mobile Application studies and trying to reach and break new skill limits for my future career.

 # <a name="projects"></a> Projects
 Explore the projects I've worked on, each representing a milestone in my learning journey.
 These projects are open-source and publicly available for you to use and learn from.
 I encourage collaboration and feedback, so feel free to contribute or provide suggestions.